Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: SLIQUE

-For images containing authentic (real) distortions, they are much harder to describe textually because they may contain complex and multiple distortions.
-As the distortions are unknown, our approach is to annotate these images by their appearance characteristics based on 4 quality relevant aspects: brightness, contrast, sharpness, and colorfulness \cite{6202326,10.1117/12.477378}.
-For a given image, we first calculate its brightness (BR), contrast (CT), sharpness (SH), and colorfulness (CL) (detailed procedures for calculating these are described in Appendix B in the supplementary materials).
-We then classify these BR, CT, SH and CL values as ``high", ``medium" and ``low" categories based on their value distributions.
-For each value category within every aspect, we design 20 suitable descriptive phrases.
-In total we have $4\times3\times20=2400$ phrases for annotating images containing real distortions (see Appendix B in the supplementary material).
+For each level within each visual aspect, we generate a set of descriptive phrases, such as ``$\left \{l \right \}$ contrast," ``The image is $\left \{l \right \}$ contrast" or ``The contrast in image is $\left \{l \right \}$", where $l$ is the level of the contrast.
+While these phrases may vary lexically, they maintain semantic consistency.
+In total we have $4\times3\times20= 240$ phrases for annotating images containing real distortions (see Appendix B in the supplementary material).
 For a given image, we label each aspect with a phrase randomly picked from the list corresponding to its value category.
 For example, for an image whose CT has a ``medium" value, we randomly pick one of the 20 phrases corresponding to medium CT value.
-Note that in the current version of the TADAC datase, these appearance descriptions were assigned to the subset of images containing real distortions, they can be easily applied to the whole database.
+Note that in the current version of the TADAC dataset.
+These appearance descriptions were assigned to the subset of images containing real distortions, they can be easily applied to the whole database.

 Based on the above procedures, we have constructed a database containing images of diverse contents, a variety of distortions and rich appearances.
 Importantly, these images are annotated with texts describing their semantic contents, distortion characteristics and appearance properties.
 These texts can represent quality relevant high level knowledge.
 When used to train the joint contrastive representation learning framework in Fig. \ref{SLIQUE_Model}, they should enable the system to capture these quality relevant knowledge in its representation vectors.
 Obviously, the database can be used in other contexts and will be particularly useful for developing IQA applications.